dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 The Dart core library contains another useful class,
 <a href="https://api.dartlang.org/dart_core/List.html" target="_blank">List</a>,
 a parameterized class that can specify the type of its members.
-The Element class keeps its list of child Elements in a List\<Element>, a list that can contain only Element objects.
+An instance of Element keeps its list of child Elements in a List\<Element>.

 ###Using the query() function